Last Updated on March 27, 2021

 The Golden Pass route is the train line between Lucerne and Montreux, through Interlaken and Zweisimmen.

 While you can travel on this route in either direction, I would recommend starting from Lucerne and making your way to Montreux – the grandeur of the views as you descend into Montreux through beautiful vineyards and with Lake Geneva spread out in front is absolutely breathtaking.
 Additionally, if you take the morning train, you reach Montreux by afternoon, giving you time to explore this beautiful city too!

 The entire Golden Pass route takes 4-5 hours across 3 different sections where you need to change trains.
-The first section is Lucerne to Interlaken which takes ~1hr 45min and take you through the stunning Swiss countryside and the lakes Lucerne, Sarner, Lungern and Brienz.
+The first section is Lucerne to Interlaken which takes ~1hr 45min and takes you through the stunning Swiss countryside and the lakes Lucerne, Sarner, Lungern, and Brienz.

 The second section is from Interlaken to Zweisimmen takes ~1hr 15min.

 The last section from Zweisimmen to Montreux takes ~1hr 45min and is the most scenic part of the entire train journey, helped by the huge panoramic windows on the train in this leg!

 On this section, you cross into the Fench speaking part of Switzerland and the scenery has a more Mediterranean touch to it.